Sharkey fire deaths: Accused said blaze 'went wrong'

 The court heard that after the pub conversation Mr Sharkey organised a charity event at the town's Victoria Halls.

-He said he told Mr Snowden a week after the event: "I thought he was getting shot."'Splendid motivation'
+He said he told Mr Snowden a week after the event: "I thought he was getting shot."

 Mr McCarthy said Mr Snowden replied: "I've got something else in mind for him."